OctopusDeploy/docs/docs/infrastructure/azure/service-fabric-cluster-targets/index.md

 position: 10
 ---

-Azure Service Fabric Cluster targets were introduced in **Octopus 2018.5**.
+Azure Service Fabric Cluster targets have been supported since **Octopus 2018.5**.

-Azure Service Fabric Cluster deployment targets let you to reference existing Service Fabric Cluster apps that are available in your Azure subscription, that you can then reference by role during deployments.
+Azure Service Fabric Cluster deployment targets let you to reference existing Service Fabric Cluster apps that are available in your Azure subscription.
+You can then reference these by role during deployments.

 ## Requirements